Brylsmn/finexo-copy/README.md

 # Website Template
-This is a website template that our group used to monitor and analyze as part of our professional elective final project.
-Although slight changes were made, this is all for shool purposes only and we do not own the rights to this template.
-All copyrights remain with the original creators.
+This repository contains a website template that our group analyzed and modified as part of our Professional Elective final project.

+Please note the following:

+- Purpose: The modifications and usage of this template were solely for educational purposes.
+- Ownership: We do not claim ownership of this template.
+All copyrights and intellectual property rights remain with the original creators.
+- Changes: Minor modifications were made to suit project requirements, but the core template remains unchanged.